 How it started

-To raise attention to the issue of illegal homosexuality, the flags were carried in the Pride Walk parade on the opening day of Euro Pride 2016, after which they were presented to the four initiators of the Amsterdam Rainbow Dress Foundation.
-Mattijs van Bergen, Arnout van Krimpen, Jochem Kaan and Oeri van Woezik joined together and developed a concept for these flags which led to the creation the Amsterdam Rainbow Dress, in cooperation with volunteers of COC Amsterdam.
+To raise awareness around the issue of illegal homosexuality, the flags of countries where same sex acts were punishable by law were carried in the opening Pride Walk parade of Euro Pride 2016.
+They were then presented to the four initiators of the Amsterdam Rainbow Dress Foundation – Mattijs van Bergen, Arnout van Krimpen, Jochem Kaan and Oeri van WoezikIn -who in cooperation with volunteers of COC Amsterdam, developed a concept that came to life as the Amsterdam Rainbow Dress.

 What does the Amsterdam Rainbow Dress stand for?

-During an LGBT+ focused mission traveling from Amsterdam to San Francisco with Amsterdam deputy mayor Simone Kukenheim, the Amsterdam Rainbow Dress Foundation was, with the support of the Netherlands General-Consulate in San Francisco, enabled to create a second set of art photographs underlining the importance of awareness with regards to state-sponsored homophobia and those affected by it.
+During an LGBTIQ+ focused mission the Amsterdam Rainbow Dress travelled from the Dutch capital to San Francisco with Amsterdam deputy mayor Simone Kukenheim where, with the support of the Netherlands General-Consulate, we created a second set of photographs underlining the importance of awareness with regards to state-sponsored homophobia and those affected by it.

 Presentation and comments